 {TDSP VIEW} The TDSP selects ‘Begin Working’ and the issue transitions to a state of ‘In Progress (Pending Approval)’.
 For this scenario, the TDSP agrees with the request to remove the service history row and selects the ‘Update Approved’ button.
 For this subtype, the TDSP is required to populate the first Rep of Record section under TDSP Information to indicate what their systems show for the time period being removed.
 The TDSP notes the period as de-energized and selects OK.
 The issue transitions back to ERCOT in the state of ‘New (ERCOT resolve)’.

 {ERCOT VIEW} ERCOT selects ‘Begin Working’ and the issue transitions to ‘In Progress (ERCOT Resolve)’.
 With both the Competitive Retailer and the TDSP in agreement with the request to remove the service history, the service history row is manually removed.
 The issue is then transitioned ‘Complete’ by ERCOT and moves back to the Submitting Competitive Retailer in a state of ‘Pending Complete’.
+The Submitting MP can select ‘Complete’ to close the issue or the issue will auto complete if left untouched for 14 calendar days.
+It is recommended that the issue be transitioned Complete immediately.

 LSE relationship records present in both systems: Start Date Change

 LSE relationship records present in both systems: Start Date Change is a subtype that should be filed when the ESI ID relationship is in the data extract from ERCOT and is in the Market Participants system, but there is an issue with the start time (allowing for +/- 2 calendar days).
 A Competitive Retailer or a TDSP can submit this sub type.